cybermaggedon/gnucash-uk-reports/docs/config.md

 `reversed` to turn something which is normally a Gnucash negative into an iXBRL positive.

-When examining Gnucash accounts the `group` usually looks at transactions which are within the current period (usually an accounting year).
-This is correct for income/expense information where you are only accounting within a period, but incorrect for balance sheet where you are accumulating information from the origins of a company.
-This is controlled with the `in-year` attribute.
-Set to `false` to examine transactions from the beginning from time immemorial.
+When examining Gnucash accounts the `group` normally looks at transactions from time immemorial up until the end of the account period.
+This is correct for balance sheets where you are analysing accumulation, but incorrect for income/expenses where you only want to account in-year.
+This is controlled with the
+`period` attribute.
+Set to `to-end` to examine transactions from the beginning from time immemorial to the end of the period, `to-start` to examine transactions prior to the accounting period, and `in-year` to examine transactions only within the accounting period.

 If the `line` list is empty i.e. there are no line items, the group will evaluate to zero.